 Karti P. Chidambaram – Member, All India Congress Committee

 Karti is a politician from Chennai, India.
 He is a member of the All India Congress Committee.
 He was selected by the American Council of Young Political Leaders (ACYPL) to observe the U.S. Presidential Elections, 2004.
 Karti has been politically and socially active in his home state of Tamil Nadu.
 He has played an active and crucial role as a campaigner in all state & national general elections since 1996.
 He is an eloquent speaker in English and Tamil.
 He plays an active role in development of sports and participates in select Management Committees of Cricket, Tennis & Athletics.
 He is one of the founders of the Chennai chapter of Young Entrepreneurs Organization, a worldwide association of young entrepreneurs.
 Karti has co-founded an online social forum, “Karuthu” (means opinion), which promotes freedom of speech.
 He is a founder-director of Chess Management Services Private Limited, a Company actively involved in Corporate Governance and Legal Compliance Management.
 He holds a Business Degree from the University of Texas, Austin and a Law degree from Cambridge University, England.
-He is a Fellow of the Inaugural Class of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.
+He is a Fellow of Class 1 of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.

 Leadership project/venture: India Interview Training

 Karti is working with one of the largest companies in India, Infosys, to bring lecturers to local schools to instruct students on how to get through an interview process.
 He is also discussing the possibility of getting additional lecturers from ICEC Bank.
 Students will go through six months of employment training.
 At this point, Karti is not focused on setting up internships with companies, but this might be a future addition to the program.